Data-and-Trust-Alliance/DPS/specification.md

 # 4. Abstract Specification

-The Data Provenance Standard is made up of three groups of metadata elements: Source, Provenance, and Use.
+The Data Provenance Standards are made up of three groups of metadata elements: Source, Provenance, and Use.

 ![Metadata Structure](./out/ImageSource/metadata/metadata.svg)